IvayloFilipov/BMS-BuildingManagementSystem/README.md

 A guest can also **contact** the House manager by using the contact form and make registration after compliting the owner's home book.
 If he is a owner, registration will be confirmed by the House manager.
-In order to receive notes the owners must be registered and compliting **the owner's application home book.**
+In order to receive notes, the owners must be registered and compliting **the owner's application home book.**

 The **Owners** have special public dashboard.
 Signed in **Owner** can: